Master of Arts in Education

 Program Learning Outcomes

-- Write and present scholarly essays and on policy, programs and issues relating to education and education leadership
+- Write and present scholarly essays on policy, programs and issues relating to education and education leadership.

 - Apply quantitative and qualitative research to practical problems in education.

 - Effectively gather, analyze and integrate information to guide practice.

 - Critically analyze the historical, social, economic, and political influences on education institutions and practices.

 - Identify and analyze social, legal and ethical issues that arise in education practices and institutions.